crowdagger/crowbook/guide/arguments.md

 preceded by a blank line.

-This allows to not have to write a `.book` configuration file for a short story or an article. `crowbook --single foo.md` is rougly equivalent to having a book configuration file containing:
+This allows to not have to write a `.book` configuration file for a short story or an article. `crowbook -s foo.md` is rougly equivalent to having a book configuration file containing:

 ```yaml